JustKato/kBox/README.md

 # Kbox

 ## Description
 Welcome to **kBox**!
-The one and only [p5.js](https://p5js.org/) library you'll need, handling all your needs such as the basics ( MouseControllers, Keyboard inputs, Events, etc.. ) along with UI and all the animations you'd need for it!
+The one and only [p5.js](https://p5js.org/) library you'll need, covering a wide range of your needs such as the basics ( MouseControllers, Keyboard inputs, Events, etc.. ) along with UI and all the animations you'd need for it!
 Have I told you that it also has a collision engine?

 ## Features